2017 Milwaukee Film Festival Call for Entries Now Open

-More than 70,855 people attended the 2015 film festival, which screened 304 films and boasted 77 soldout screenings.
-Among the lineup were award winning films such as Cartel Land, Embrace of the Serpent, The Look of Silence, The Russian Woodpecker, Theeb, and Youth as well as special event screenings: the silent film classic, Safety Last!, with live musical accompaniment by organist Scott Foppiano, and the classic music documentary, Stop Making Sense, which turned into a 500 person dance party for the third year in a row.
+Life, Animated, Morris from America, Queen of Katwe, and Tanna as well as special event screenings: the silent film classic, Metropolis, with live musical accompaniment by Alloy Orchestra, and the classic music documentary, Stop Making Sense, which turned into a 500-person dance party for the fourth year in a row.

 About Milwaukee Film

 Milwaukee Film is a nonprofit arts organization dedicated to entertaining, educating, and engaging our community through cinematic experiences.
 In addition to our annual 15-day Milwaukee Film Festival, Milwaukee Film provides a number of year-round opportunities for film lovers, filmmakers, and educators.
 For more information, visit us online:

 mkefilm.org | facebook.com/MilwaukeeFilm | Twitter: @mkefilm | Instagram: @mkefilm